mehulchopraAvalara/datatable/README.md

     //orderBy is in format sortLabel1:asc,sortLabel2:desc
     //skip,  the skip parameter used for the pagination results return callDataService(orderBy, skip, max)
   },

+  setupController(controller, model, transition) {
+    this._super(...arguments); //very imp! for the av-table magic to kick in },

+  getDefaultSortOrder() {
+    //override this method to set the default sort order when the route loads return 'date desc';
+  },
 });
 ```